Klamath River Tour 2025

 Field Trip - September 8-12

-This special, first-ever Foundation water tour will not be offered every year!
-Join us as we examine water issues along the 263-mile Klamath River, from its spring-fed headwaters in south-central Oregon to its redwood-lined estuary on the Pacific Ocean in California.
+On this first-ever Foundation water tour we examined water issues along the 263-mile Klamath River, from its spring-fed headwaters in south-central Oregon to its redwood-lined estuary on the Pacific Ocean in California.

 One of the West’s most important and contentious watersheds, the Klamath River does not originate in snowcapped mountains, but rather on a volcanic plateau, and courses through the steep Cascade Range along the rugged Siskiyou Mountains and on to the Pacific Ocean, draining some 10 million acres of land.

-This 5-day, 4-night tour will begin in Klamath Falls, Oregon, with an opening dinner and presentation on the night of Sept.
-8. The tour will end at the mouth of the river in the coastal town of Klamath, California, on Sept.
-12. Other planned topics include one of the Bureau of Reclamation’s earliest projects located in the Upper Basin, the recent removal of four obsolete dams and more.
+Other planned topics included one of the Bureau of Reclamation’s earliest projects located in the Upper Basin, the recent removal of four obsolete dams and more.

 - Upper Klamath Lake